vwheatle/SystemsProgramming-WarmUp/warmUp.md

 - and `funct` returns, losing the reference to the heap-stored integer and leaking memory.
 - finally, `main` tries to dereference its still-not-actually-initialized pointer and segfaults and dies.

-Even if we passed a pointer to the local integer pointer by writing `funct(&p)`, this wouldn't be enough -- we still need to update the types to indicate that we're passing a pointer to a pointer to a thing.
+Even if we passed a pointer to the local integer pointer by writing `funct(&p)`, this wouldn't be enough &mdash; we still need to update the types to indicate that we're passing a pointer to a pointer to a thing.
 Convoluted!

+Anyway, onto a fixed version.

+### `01b-fix.c`

 ```c
 #include <stdlib.h>